- 4.9/5.0

 D. Type 5 EVPN routes do not require a VXLAN tunnel to the protocol next hop.

-Type 2 EVPN Routes:
+C. Type 2 EVPN routes:

-Type 5 EVPN Routes:
+A. Type 5 EVPN routes:

 You are asked to implement VXLAN group-based policies (GBPs) in your data center.
 Which two statements are correct in (his scenario?
 (Choose two.)